 4. Know What Records You Need

 It’s also a good idea to know exactly what you need before you request your records.
-You most likely have more medical records than you know.
-What records are you requesting and how would you like to receive them.
+Regardless of whether you need to have them for your next medical appointment, or if you are in the process of applying for veteran’s disability benefits (click here to learn more), there are many reasons as to why you might need them.
+Therefore, you need to know what records you are requesting and how you would like to receive them.

 The medical terminology isn’t always the easiest to understand, so look into what exactly it is you need before calling them in.

 Do you need information and details about a past surgery?